MGTheTrain/gitops-poc/README.md

 argocd app sync nginx
 # In terminal process B - Monitor Application Status
 argocd app get nginx

+# (Optional) Check if the nginx service could be created properly
+kubectl get sc -n gitops-ftw
 ```
 The Argo CD application that has been registered and synchronized should resemble the following: